sarahjq-s/solo-project-hometown-page/README.md

 🧑 Guide section - It was hard to format the text elements inside the card 😓.
 I learned more about using the flex-direction: column to align the elements vertically.
 Once I figured that out, I used the justify-content to space them out.
 I tried between the space-between and space-evenly and made final adjustments using the margin property.

-This was a challenging yet fun project which made me wanted to try building my own page with the stretch goals! 🙌
+This was a challenging yet fun project which made me want to try building my own page with the stretch goals! 🙌
 <ul>
   <li>make your own hometown or country homepage</li>
   <li>use a different color palette</li>